COGGESHALL ABBEY

 An old photo taken in about 1900 shows the Guest House in use as a barn.

 The abbey sheep did best on the open higher land – the ‘downs’ and the names of two of these Coggeshall downs are known – Ingory Downs and Monks Downs.
 It was probably with the idea of selling wool that Coggeshall was granted it’s weekly market in 1256.
-This brought an increasing prosperity to the town and in the thirteenth century the centre of the settlement moved from around the church to surround the market on what is now called Market Hill.
+This brought an increasing wealth to the town and in the thirteenth century the centre of the settlement moved from around the church to surround the market on what is now called Market Hill.
 The prosperity of the new town also grew with the developing industry of weaving wool into cloth – a trade for which Coggeshall was to become very famous and enormously wealthy.

 Over time there was a relaxing of the rules of the Cistercian order including that forbidding monks from having personal possessions.
 The economic health of the abbey declined for a variety of reasons and many of the smaller monasteries were suppressed by the church itself and the money raised used to support schools.
 In 1518 a private individual, Sir John Sharpe, had a lease with the Abbey for his mansion house within the precinct itself.